ElliJohansson/bookdatabase/README.md

 ### Features at the moment

 - Users can create new accounts and log in
-- Users can add books to the site (title, publication year, author, synopsis, genre(s), cover art)
+- Logged in users can add books to the site (title, publication year, author, synopsis, genre(s), cover art)
 - Users can view books on the site
 - Users can search a book by a word in the name, synopsis, or both
 - Admins can remove books from the site
-- Users can review books on the site (rating & written review)
+- Logged in users can review books on the site (rating & written review)
+- Users can view individual ratings and reviews, as well as the average rating, on the book's site

 ### Features

 - Admins can remove reviews from the site
-- Users can view the average rating
 - Users can sort the books by rating
 - Users can filter the books by genre or author